BadAtGames26/skillcommands/README.md

 UnitStatus - Checks if unit has a certain status.
 Usage is UnitStatus( Status ).

+Gold - The current gold an army has, can increase or decrease.

+Nation - Returns unit's nation/hometown.
+Returns -1 if no unit.

 ## Adjusted Skill Commands
 兵種ランク - Special Classes now return 2 instead of being treated as a base class.